asahaccn/asahaccn/README.md

-- 👋 Hi, I’m Arpan Saha
+- 👋 Hi, I’m Arpan
-- 👀 I’m all thinks security.
+- 👀 Deep interest in Cloud Sec.
+Professional Security Engineer.
-- A CS grad and an experienced IT professional with experience in IT, Product and Security.
+- A CS grad and an experienced IT professional with experience in IT and Security.
-- This account will be dedicated to SOC/Blue Team/Red Team Learnings, Projects and Security tools 101.
+- This account will be dedicated to Blue Teaming, SIRT, Cloud Security.

 <!---